Grand Duchess Tatiana Nikolaevna of Russia: Young adulthood and World War I

 When World War I broke out, Tatiana became a Red Cross nurse with her mother and Olga.
 They cared for wounded soldiers in a private hospital on the grounds of Tsarskoye Selo.
 According to Vyrubova, "Tatiana was almost as skillful and devoted as her mother, and complained only that on account of her youth she was spared some of the more trying cases."
 Valentina Ivanovna Chebotareva, who worked with her at the hospital, described in her journal how she planned to boil silk while Tatiana was otherwise occupied, fearing that Tatiana would be too tired to help her.
 But Tatiana guessed what Chebotareva was doing.
 "Why can you breathe carbolic acid and I can't?" she asked Chebotareva and insisted on helping her with the work.
 In September 1914, she was named patron of a war aid committee called the Tatiana Committee.
 Tatiana was fiercely patriotic.
 On 29 October 1914, she apologized to her mother for disparaging the German in her presence; she explained that she thought of her mother as only Russian and that she had forgotten that the Tsarina was born in Germany.
 The Tsarina responded that she was offended by the Russian people's gossip about her German connections because she considered herself as completely Russian.

 On 15 August 1915, Tatiana wrote to her mother that she wished she could do more to support Russia during the war: "I simply can't tell you how awfully sorry I am for you, my beloved ones.
 I am so sorry I can in no way help you or be useful.
 In such moments I am sorry I'm not a man."
-As Tatiana grew into adulthood, she undertook more public appearances than her sisters and headed committees.